mimumi2005/U-M-Auto/README.md

 10. Now make sure your local database instance is running and check the password you have for it;

-11. Go back to visual studio code and open Database.js (its in ./botstrap-5.3.2-dist./js folder) find where it says password: "root", and change "root" to your instance password leave empty if you dont have a paswword for it;
+11. Go back to visual studio code, or other and open .env  (its in ./Correctly_structured_project folder) find where it says password: "root", and change "root" to your instance password leave empty if you dont have a paswword for it;

-12. Then open a terminal in visual studio code, write 'cd ./bootstrap-5.3.2-dist/js' and then 'node Database.js'
+12. Then open a terminal in visual studio code, write 'cd ./correctly_structured_project/src' and then 'node app.js'
 ````
 Now go back to the web page and the database should be up and running.